How to Build an Ajax-Based HTML5 Contact Form

 </script>

-The final hurdle to mention is the logic behind our PHP processor.
-This is the backend system which will actually call a mail function and send out the message.
-All of the code used in the examples below can be found directly at the top of our main .php file, before any HTML output.
+The final key component to discuss is the logic behind our PHP backend.
+This system is responsible for invoking a mail function and sending out the message.
+You can find all the code for this at the top of our main .php file, before any HTML is output.

-There are also a few internal styles which freshen up the page.
-There isn’t anything specifically new here so we won’t be going into any of the details.
-However the styles.css document is included within the project code and contains rudimentary CSS3 techniques.
+Additionally, a few internal styles help enhance the page’s appearance.
+There isn’t anything particularly new here, so we won’t delve into details.
+The styles.css file included in the project uses basic CSS3 techniques.

 <?php